Aubergine Appetiser – A Simple Italian Starter

 Instructions

 - Heat two thirds of the oil in a large frying pan over a high heat.
-Working in two separate batches, cook the aubergines for around ten minutes or until softened.
+Working in two separate batches, cook the aubergines for 10-15 minutes or until softened.
 Remove with a slotted spoon and set aside.

 - Add the extra oil to the saucepan along with the crushed garlic, tomatoes, tomato paste, and water.
-Cook for around 20 minutes at a medium-high heat or until it resembles a thick pasta sauce.
+Cook 15-20 minutes at a medium-high heat or until it resembles a thick pasta sauce.

 - Add in the cooked aubergine, fresh herbs, and seasoning.
 Stir and give it a taste – if it’s too tart, you can add a tiny bit of sugar or honey to balance out the flavour.